calgo-lab/gist/README.md

 The first step is recreating the baseline from Kunz et al. (2024), accessible here: https://doi.org/10.5194/egusphere-2024-3484

-That first step is forecasting of groundwater levels.
+That first step is forecasting of groundwater levels

 ## What is done in this repo
 - Temporal forecasting of groundwater levels (TFT)